 Leslie Roosevelt: Yes, and, it's important to listen to the client's vision and then give them alternatives.
 Our experience and product knowledge allow us to take a client's vision and mold it into something they may not have imagined.
 A kitchen renovation is a big investment, and giving clients alternatives helps them make the right choices, not to mention take some of the stress out.
 We know what works and what doesn't, and we can put all the pieces together so the kitchen is functional and beautiful.

 Ellen Witts: Especially with a kitchen, there are a lot of details that need attention.
 That leaves a lot of opportunity for mistakes if you don't work with a designer.

 Ellen: There are so many areas that need attention: Clearances of drawers and doors.
 You don't want them hitting each other or obstructing free movement in the task areas; spacers between cabinets and where cabinets abut perimeter walls; accurate measurements for appliances; and plumbing and electrical issues need to be addressed.
 Oh, and the depth of a sink cabinet is also critically important for proper sink and faucets installations.

 What other things does a designer do for the client?

-Sarah: After they react to the initial floor plan, I help them personalize it and make changes that are viable and will work---not just look good.
+Sarah: After they react to the initial floor plan and layout, I help them personalize it and make changes that are viable and will work---not just look good.
 And, I agree with Ellen.
 A designer makes sure that appliances fit into the cabinet dimensions and that the fixtures blend with the design scheme.

 Leslie: There is nothing generic or by the numbers with what we do.
 It is a hands-on, personalized working relationship between designer and homeowner.
 A kitchen designer can objectively look at the space, the budget, and the homeowner's lifestyle to help them make exactly the kitchen they want in such way that it really works for them 100%.